Cabinet: David Cameron's new line-up

 - Minister for the Cabinet Office and Paymaster General Francis Maude

-- Minister of State for Universities and Science, Minister of State for Cabinet Office, Greg Clark
+- Minister of State for Universities and Science, and Minister of State for the Cabinet Office Greg Clark

 - Attorney General Jeremy Wright

-- Leader of the House of Lords, Baroness Stowell
+- Leader of the House of Lords Lord Privy Seal Baroness Stowell

-- Minister of State for Business and Enterprise, Minister of State of Energy, Minister for Portsmouth, Matthew Hancock
+- Minister of State for Business and Enterprise, Minister of State for Energy, and Minister of State for Portsmouth Matthew Hancock

 There is also one Lib Dem minister granted the right to attend cabinet: